jamesrobertlloyd/cause-effect/README.md

 * raw - Raw data files downloaded from Kaggle
 * training - Split of training data to be used for training base predictors
-* ensemble_training - Split of training data to be used to train ensembling / aggregation methods
+* training-flipped - A copy of the training data, but with all flipped ((A,B) -> (B,A)) examples as well
-* kaggle_validation - Test data examples with unknown targets
+* validation - Test data examples with unknown targets

 ### benchmark-code